-MLSA participates in three AmeriCorps programs.
+MLSA participates in two AmeriCorps programs.
 We highly value AmeriCorps members' contributions in support of our mission.

 AmeriCorps State Justice for Montanans Project

 Members of the AmeriCorps State Justice for Montanans project serve with MLSA and other organizations to provide direct services to people seeking assistance with legal issues.

 Justice for Montanans members help empower low to moderate income Montanans to advocate for their legal rights, and increase access to justice.
 Established by the Montana Legal Services Association, in partnership with the Self-Help Program of the Montana Supreme Court Office of the Court Administrator, the Montana Office of Consumer Protection & Victim Services, and the State Bar of Montana the project places 18 members throughout Montana to help provide and expand intake, legal information, and referral services for Montana's low-income residents seeking legal assistance.

 For more information contact:

 - Austin Gee, Self Help Law Center (Billings)